 Pro tip: Reduce impulse purchases online by keeping items in the store’s shopping cart for a day.
 If you’re unsure of a gift, sleep on it.

-Due to the pandemic, even more shoppers are getting their gifts online instead of in-store.
-This means that more packages will be shipped, which may cause some delays.
+Each year, more shoppers are getting their gifts online instead of in-store.

 Alliant’s Deposit Product Manager Sarah Hussain advises shopping early to avoid shipping fees.
 “In the past, consumers may have been able to order items online and still receive it in under 48 hours.
 Delivery times are expected to take longer this year so avoid expedited shipping costs and plan ahead.”